Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 - Breathable material

-With Hayabusa products, you know you’re getting the best.
+With Hayabusa, you know you’re getting the best BJJ gear.
 It might come at a little extra cost, but if you consider how long this rash guard is going to last you, is $10-20 extra really an issue?

 You’ll feel the quality of this when you’re rolling.
 It’s equal parts durable and comfortable.
-The fabric is breathable, helping to keep you cool, even when you’re in difficult positions.
-Flatlock stitching gives it an added layer of durability, without having to worry about chafing or irritation from he seams.
+The fabric is breathable, helping to keep your body temperature down, even when you’re in difficult positions.
+Flat lock stitching gives it an added layer of durability, without having to worry about chafing or irritation from the seams.

 The design is pretty neat, as it is with most gear from Hayabusa.
 The subtle geometric patterns along the chest and arms do just enough to stand out, but not enough to make it overbearing.
 You get three color variations to choose from – red, grey and blue (unfortunately no dedicated ranked colors).